Tech Talent Hunt 2023: 9 Proven Strategies to Secure Top Talent

 Technically qualified people, who are not only tech-savvy but can also code and create, are more conscious and vocal about the work-from-home aspect.

 DigitalOcean, a cloud-based platform, surveyed 4,500 developers.
-They have this to say in their report:
+They have this to say in their remote work edition::

 Forty-three percent of the developers we surveyed say the ability to work remotely is a must-have when considering an offer with a company, while over half (53%) say they think less highly of a company that does not offer remote work options.
 Developers say it gives the impression that the company is behind the times.”